99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 blocklist prevents user fron entering from banned countries

 Signed URL / signed cookie
-Signed URL = access to individual files ( one URL per file )
-Signed Cookies = access to multiple files at once
+Signed URL = access to individual files ( one URL per file ) To restrict access to content Signed Cookies = access to multiple files at once
 for example premium private users who paid for shared content
 we can use a URL / Cookie we attach to the policy that includes:
 - url expiration
 - ip range
 - who is the trusted signer

+- For S3 you can create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
+Then you configure permissions so that CloudFront can use the OAI to access and serve files to your users.

 CloudFront signed URL vs S3 pre-signed URL
 pre-signed you have access to directly the S3 without being able to use Cloudfront, it issues a request simulating the person who pre-signed the URL